-(Kansas City 8-Week Program and Portfolio Program)
+(Kansas City 8-Week Program, School of Extended Learning (select campus centers), and Portfolio Program)

 The intent of this program is to meet the educational needs of persons interested in the field of Public Administration whether at the municipal, state, or federal level.
 In addition, this program provides a necessary background at the undergraduate level for those students intending to pursue graduate studies in the disciplines of management, public administration, or business administration or entry level positions.